CodeDredd/pinia-orm/docs/content/2.api/4.repository/make.md

 # `make()`

 This method will not save the model to the store.
 It's pretty much the alternative to `new Model()`, but it injects the store instance to support model instance methods in SSR environment.
+It also won't fire any hooks.

 ## Usage